vizia/audia/README.md

 ## Building

-With Rust installed use `cargo build` to build an executable.
+With Rust installed use `cargo build --release` to build an executable.